Loading…

 How Australian marriage celebrants use AI to draft ceremonies, manage BDM paperwork, and run their business — while meeting Marriage Act 1961 obligations.

-Marriage celebrancy is a small-business profession built on storytelling, attention to detail, and a relentless admin tail of forms, deadlines, and reminders.
 AI for celebrants is most useful in the ceremony drafting, client communication, and marketing layers that surround the legal work — not in the legal work itself.
 This guide is for working celebrants thinking through where AI saves real time without putting the legal substance of a ceremony at risk.

 The biggest wins are in the drafting and the admin.
 The legal sections still need a human who knows the Marriage Act.